PasqualeMainolfi/CoursesHub/README.md

 ## **Contacts**

-If you have any questions or need support, feel free to contact me!
+If you have any questions or doubts, please check the FAQ section first!
+If the FAQ section did not provide you with the help you need, feel free to contact me!
 Prof. Pasquale Mainolfi
 pasquale.mainolfi@consalerno.it